Facebook logo

 Functional and Beautiful Tooth Replacement

 If you’ve suffered extensive tooth loss, you may find it difficult to chew food and embarrassing to smile.
-While there are a number of options available that may be able to fill in those gaps, dentures in Arlington Heights, IL are among the most popular.
-This restorative treatment can bring back much of your mouth’s function and appearance.
+While there are many options available that may be able to fill in those gaps, dentures in Arlington Heights are among the most popular.
+This restorative treatment can bring back much of your mouth’s function and appearance, so don’t wait to call us to schedule an appointment at Westgate Dental Care!

 Why Choose Westgate Dental Care for Dentures?